Unfortunately New Entry is no longer able to support free technical assistance for Community Food Projects. We apologize for the inconvenience.

 Originally created by Hugh Joseph and Barbara Rusmore for the Community Food Security Coalition, the updated version of this guide offers concrete advice, definitions, and a road map to planning a successful Community Food Project.
 Download the guide here.

 Community Food Projects Guides

-Community Food Projects 2015 Grant Writing Guide - A comprehensive guide to serve as a supplement to the RFA.
-This covers planning grants and implementation grants.
+Community Food Projects FY 2019 Grant Writing Guide - A comprehensive guide to serve as a supplement to the RFA.

-Planning Grants Guide - A guide specifically for organizations interested in apply for the CFP planning grant.
+Planning Grant FY 2019 Guide - A guide specifically for organizations interested in apply for the CFP planning grant.

-Electrictronic Submissions Guide - A guide that walks through the process of submitting grants through Grants.gov
+Electrictronic Submissions Guide and FY2019 Advisory - A guide that walks through the process of submitting grants through Grants.gov

 A few additional notes on the CFP application process